 This list is only tentative and it is your responsibility to keep up with any changes.
-It is expected that you will have completed the reading by the date listed.
-All of the readings are from our textbook Philosophy: An Introduction Through Literature.
-The readings are listed by the author's last name followed by the article's title.
+All of the readings are from our textbook Feminism: Issues and Arguments and are listed by chapter.
 Due dates for the writing assignments (WA's) and the exams are also listed.